WallNutss/SEFormulatrix_Bootcamp/README.md

 So, there is no meaning whatsoever using delegates when it have a return type.
 But maybe it will be useful when it was used as a broadcast function.
 Save time.

+Yeah now it comes to Event Handler, but fuck fuck fuck what the fuck is this fuck.
+EventArgs is a documentation of the Event Handler.
+Keknya aku paham alurnya, cuma ya itu, ini isinya buat apa, rada aneh